collective/collective.documentfusion/README.rst

 You can create a content type with a file field and the data field.
 You just have to activate "collective.documentfusion: Document fusion" behavior on the type.
-Each time you edit the content, a merged version of the content will be generated each time you edit the document or you click 'refresh' action.
+Each time you edit the content, a fused version of the content will be generated each time you edit the document or you click 'refresh' action.

 If you also select "collective.documentfusion: PDF Generation" behavior,